 Patient information leaflets and notices were available in the patient waiting area which told patients how to access a number of support groups and organisations.
 Information about support groups was also available on the practice website.
+The provider contributed to the organisation of a Christmas Party for local vulnerable people and was able to use the event to also tell them about support that was available.

 The practice's computer system alerted GPs if a patient was also a carer.
-On the day of our inspection, the practice had identified 47 patients as carers, which was just over 0.5% of the practice list.
+The practice had identified 64 patients as carers, which was slightly more than 1% of the practice list.
 Written information was available to direct carers to the various avenues of support available to them.
-Following the inspection, the practice had used the newly established dementia café as an opportunity to identify more carers.
-Data given to us following the inspection showed that the carers registered had increased to 73; approaching 1% of the practice list.

 Staff told us that if families had suffered bereavement, their usual GP contacted them and the practice sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
-The provider had reviewed and improved their bereavement support policy and services offered as a result of a complaint they had received.